Thinking about buying a Polypropylene Rug for your home?

 Unfortunately, synthetic rugs can bring unwanted toxins into your home.

-So, when it comes to choosing a rug for your home, safety is always a top priority- especially if you have babies and pet in your home.
+So, when it comes to choosing a rug for your home, safety is always a top priority- especially if you have babies and pets in your home.
 Many parents are sceptical about whether polypropylene rugs are safe for babies.

 Among the commercial plastics on the market today, Polypropylene (PP) is generally considered safe for humans.
 It’s less flammable in fabrics than wool.
 Most importantly, it’s not known to cause cancer in humans.